raspberrypilearning/amazing-image-identifier/en/step_5.md

 ```

 #### Change the size of your app
-Just like the title, you can set these properties at creation, or update them afterwards.
+Just like the title, you can set these properties at the start of your project, or update them afterwards.
 They are integer values, which means that they refer to the number of pixels in the width and height of the app.
 ```python
 from guizero import App
 app = App(height=300, width=200)